 - Determine what kind of activations you can offer.
 Will you have livestreaming or VR at your event?
 Can you incorporate an interactive component?
 Keep those ideas in mind when researching sponsors.

-- Look at similar events to yours and see who sponsored them
+- Look at similar events, luncheons, and banquets to yours and see who sponsored them.

-With the foundation built, the next phase in your planning process puts the final touches on your conference or corporate event before registrations open.
+With the foundation built, the next phase in your planning process puts the final touches on your conference, banquet, or company event before registrations open.

 8. Finalize speakers

 - Balance your agenda to keep attendees engaged.
-You don’t want to frontload speeches or have one panel after the other.
+You don’t want to front-load speeches or have one panel after the next.
 Think about flow, and what times of day people tend to get tired or want to take a break.

 9. Organize your financials